Click Run to open its view and then click

 - In the Topology name field, enter the name you want the Storm system to use for the Storm Job, or topology in terms of the Storm, you are designing.
 It is recommended to use the same name as you have named this Storm Job so that you can easily recognize this Job even within the Storm system.

-to make the Storm system stop any topology that has the same name as the Job you
+Storm system stop any topology that has the same name as the Job you are

 If you clear this check box and that Job of the same name is already running in the Storm system, the current Job will fail when you send it to Storm to run.

-submit the current Job to the Storm system.
-This feature is used when you need
+current Job to the Storm system.
+This feature is used when you need to send

 topology in the Storm system.